TRISTENWORKS/TRISTENWORKS/README.md

 - 💞️ I’m looking to collaborate on games
 - 📫 How to reach me i don't know :)
 - 😄 Pronouns: him
-- ⚡ Fun fact: i'm making a music game called feel the beat but this is the source code for the game
+- ⚡ Fun fact: I'm making a music game called feel the beat but this is the source code for the game

 <!---
 TRISTENWORKS/TRISTENWORKS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.